jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 ```

 Congrats, we now have a working Nextcloud instance!
-If we navigate now to https://cloud.x_youromain.com, we should see a warning that we are not trusted, because we have not set up the proxy configs yet.
+Don't worry if you see a warning about an untrusted domain or IP.
+We solve that in the next step.

 ## PHP config settings
 Depending if you used the CLI or webpage, some values maybe already correct.